Become a Foster Parent - Good Shepherd

 • Yearly clothing allowance depending on the child’s age

-• Day care services at approved centers up to 13 for working families
+• Day care services at approved centers for foster children up to age 13

 • Training and support groups offered by local agencies